mesonbuild/meson/docs/markdown/Dependencies.md

 and macOS); OpenGL which has pkg-config on Unices from glvnd or mesa, but has no pkg-config on macOS and Windows.

-In these cases meson provides convenience wrappers in the form of `system` dependencies.
+In these cases Meson provides convenience wrappers in the form of `system` dependencies.
 Internally these dependencies do exactly what a user would do in the build system DSL or with a script, likely calling `compiler.find_library()`, setting `link_with` and `include_directories`.
-By putting these in meson upstream the barrier of using them is lowered, as projects using meson don't have to re-implement the logic.
+By putting these in Meson upstream the barrier of using them is lowered, as projects using Meson don't have to re-implement the logic.

 ## Builtin